Simulations

 A 200-member gang coalition in -3, three years of preparation, military-grade weapons, sixty percent of members with implants removed to evade the kill switch.
 The intelligence apparatus had full operational visibility from month four.
 The coalition was permitted to consolidate because disrupting it early would have left the network intact.
 The national defense track was authorised when the operation launched.

 The response took under ninety seconds.
 Implanted members dropped simultaneously on kill switch activation.
 Non-implanted members encountered the nanobot plume four seconds later.
 Two capsules had been deployed upwind forty minutes before the operation's projected arrival.
 No aircraft, no conventional force, no visible engagement.
-An observer watching from half a kilometre saw 200 people fall in silence.
+An observer watching from half a kilometer saw 200 people fall in silence.

 Recruitment for coordinated breach attempts in -3 dropped to zero for a decade.
 Anyone planning a military-scale insurrection against VMSS may be preparing for B-52s, Apache helicopters, and fighter jets — a force they can see and psychologically orient against.
 They will not get that.
 They will not get the privilege of seeing what hit them.
-Future prospective organisers reviewing what happened to their comrades encounter a record that is more demoralising than any conventional show of force: silence, precision, and the knowledge that their preparation was visible the entire time.
+Future prospective organizers reviewing what happened to their comrades encounter a record that is more demoralising than any conventional show of force: silence, precision, and the knowledge that their preparation was visible the entire time.

 A -1 industrial operator commissions a coal-fired plant, believing that -1's lighter regulatory touch extends to energy infrastructure.
 He receives a formal compliance notice within seventy-two hours, contests it legally, loses, and continues operating.
-Two kilometres away, a hobbyist running a restored 1967 Mustang with certified carbon capture compliance is left entirely alone.
+Two kilometers away, a hobbyist running a restored 1967 Mustang with certified carbon capture compliance is left entirely alone.
 The contrast makes the threshold legible without doctrinal explanation.

 The law enforcement escalation ladder runs exactly as documented.
 Local enforcement, injunctions, Main Layer mutual aid entry under the federal law provisions.
 Plant shut down.
 Assets seized.
 Criminal prosecution in -1's institutional courts.
 Convicted of deliberate defiance of federal law after formal notice.
 Layer reassignment to -2 entered permanently on the criminal record log.